 Don’t think because you are doing business with them today that someone isn’t knocking on their door or that they aren’t dissatisfied with how your company is handling their needs.

-Prospecting, sales and marketing are so important to your business.
+Remember: Prospecting, sales and marketing are key to your business success.
 It drives everything else in the company.
 All other aspects of your business exist because you sold something.

 As you update sales and marketing goals, also set a goal for how many truly meaningful sales prospects you have at any given time.
 The actual number may surprise you.
 It may not be as many as you think.

 Now go find the next great prospect and sales opportunity.
 It’s waiting for you.